levitatting/pharma_attack/PharmaAttack_Modification_Guide.md

 - Before asking another teammate to reproduce, run the scenario once from a clean shell and once after reset_attack_lab.py.

-# 8. What teammates should change for common goals
+# 8. What should change

 | Teammate goal | Primary files to edit | What to change |
 | --- | --- | --- |